przemek-nowicki/mean-crud-app/README.md

 ## Installation

 To run project install and setup the following:
-- MongoDB;
+* Install MongoDB;
+* Set MONGODB_URI system variable to desired database uri, if not defined `127.0.0.1:27017/mean-crud-app` uri will be used;
+* Install angular cli `npm install -g @angular/cli`
-- npm version > 7.6.0 (async/await support is necessary).
+* note: npm version > 7.6.0 (async/await support is necessary).
 Developed on v9.8.0;
-- set MONGODB_URI system variable to desired database uri, if not defined `127.0.0.1:27017/mean-crud-app` uri will be used;

 ## Development server - frontend

-Run `ng serve` for a dev frontend server.
+Run `npm start` or `npm  serve` for a dev frontend server.
 Navigate to `http://localhost:4200/`.
 The app will automatically reload if you change any of the source files.

 ## Development server - backend